what happens when you set boundaries in a relationship

 1. Know Your enemy.

-This requires that you stand back and OBSERVE the people around you but without looking like you are watching them.
-Pay close attention to body language, facial expressions and tone of voice.
-I can’t stress enough the importance of this.
+This requires you to stand back and OBSERVE the people around you.
+Just without looking like you are watching them.

-This is how you find out who the trouble makers are.
+This is how you find out who the troublemakers are.
 If you see another person gossip and make trouble for others, you can be sure they will do the same to you.
-This is how you avoid bullies and save yourself a ton of drama.

 2. Document everything!

-a.
-It establishes a written record, which is evidence that is admissible in court in case you decide to sue for damages.
+This is evidence that is admissible in court in case you decide to sue for damages.

-b.
-Also, it allows you to keep everything organized and explain your side of the story in a clear and intelligible manner.
 In other words, it keeps you from rambling when reporting the bullying to a school official or company manager.

-Write down what happened and, include the names of authority members (teachers, principal, or any member of authority) present at the time of the incident.
+Write down what happened and include the names of authority members (teachers, principal, or any member of authority) present at the time of the incident.

 You should also record the date and exact time.
 Very important!

-Don’t forget to jot down where it happened. what happened and if possible, why it happened.
+Don’t forget to jot down where it happened, what happened, and if possible, why it happened.
 Also, record what is said and by whom.
 Document every… single… detail!!

 There will be more on the 5-W method of documentation in a future post.

 Never share anything private about yourself to anyone, including your friends.
-In other words, your business is your business and no one else’s.
+You never know if your friend has another friend who is your enemy.
+Their friends could be closely connected to one of your bullies.

 4. Keep a low profile.